jayjay-05/FidgieQlickr/README.md

 });
 export default App;
 ```
-This third page helps to understand the intentions ang goals of the user better by taking information via buttons and text inputs.
-The buttons used on this page are show that the users response was recorded via a flashing of the button pressed and a confirmation alert of  the response taken.

-The fourth page takes the data from the user via text inputs to determine which feature of the Fidgie Qlicker the user believes they will use most frequently.
+The fourth page collects data via text inputs to determine which features of the Fidgie Qlicker the user believes they will use most frequently.
+This will help to analyze the Fidgie Qlickr usage as well as serve as documentation for the users fidgeting behaviours.

-The last page is to wrap up the user experience and help the user see the possible change in data of before and after usage of Fidgie Qlickr.
-All of the data taken from this page is via Text Input.
+The last page was used to wrap up the user experience through letting the user reflect on their Fidgie Qlickr usage, which will be used to compare the before and after data.
+All of the data taken from this page was via Text Input.